morimekta/providence/src/site/markdown/providence-tools-rpc.md

 - `thrift://`: Connects to a `TSimpleServer` type thrift server.
 - `thrift+nonblocking://`: Connects to a `TNonblockingServer` type thrift server, or a similar thrift server that wraps messages in `TFramedTransport`.

-## Config Helper

-Providence can be used as a base for generating config too.
-Take a look at the `providence-config` module for an in depth example of the config markup syntax.
-But using the config is not always preferrable, or trivial to utilize in it's raw form.
-So in order to transform / build the config, and in order to validate or test the config written before deployed, we have a "config helper tool", or `pvdcfg`.

-The tool have three main functions:

-- `pvdcfg print`: Parse and compile the target config and print it out to standard out.

-    ```sh
-    $ pvdcfg -I providence/ print resources/my_service.cfg
-    {
-      http {
-        port = 8080
-      }
-      db {
-        host = "localhost:1234"
-      }
-    }
-    ```

-- `pvdcfg params`: Show a list of params that can be used to augment the config, and in which config file its defined.

-    ```sh
-    $ pvdcfg -I providence/ params resources/my_service.cfg
-    http_port = 8080 (resources/my_service.cfg)
-    db_host = "localhost:1234" (resources/db.cfg)
-    ```

-- `pvdcfg validate`: Validate a set of config files from a base config.
-This is similar to the 'print' command, but prints nothing on success, and only the error message if the parsing fails at any step.

-    ```sh
-    $ pvdcfg -I providence/ validate resources/good.cfg
-    $ pvdcfg -I providence/ validate resources/*.cfg
-    Error in my_service.cfg line 23 position 6
-        No such field 'blah' in config.Service
-          blah = "nothing"
-    ------^
-    ```

-Included configs can be found in two ways from each file (and it's checked in this order):

-- Relative path from the parsed file.
-This includes parent directories (`..`).
-- Relative path from a config root.
-This does *not* allow parent directories.

-Note that the config's inclusion paths can *NOT* be parametrized.
-The only way to parametrize the included config is to set up the config roots or symlinks to have the expected files at the included locations.